 In the 1920s, the staid restaurant became an elegant Art Deco night club where "Gentleman" Jimmy Walker, the Mayor of New York City, his mistress, and the beau monde of New York wined and dined here.
 The Casino featured not one, but two orchestras, bolstering the career of then unknown orchestra leader, Eddie Duchin, who enticed such Hollywood stars as Ethel Mermen to perform with him.

-Note: Central Park Conservancy is restoring the landscape around Rumsey Playfield, rebuilding paths, and expanding irrigation infrastructure in the landscape to keep the Park beautiful.
-Events at Rumsey Playfield will take place as scheduled.
+In 2016 Central Park Conservancy restored the landscape around Rumsey Playfield.
+The work included rebuilding paths and expanding irrigation infrastructure in the landscape to keep the Park beautiful.

 East Side at 71st Street